HannahMDoherty/ChemGAPP/README.md

 python Iris_to_Dataset.py [-h] [-p PATH] [-o OUTPUTFILE]
 ```

 ###### Bin files are intiated by specifying the path to the file.
-E.g, if within the files directory:
+E.g, if within the files' directory:

 ```
 ./Iris_to_Dataset [-h] [-p PATH] [-o OUTPUTFILE]